kyroy/kdtree/README.md

 A [k-d tree](https://en.wikipedia.org/wiki/K-d_tree) implementation in golang with:
 - n-dimensional points
 - k-nearest neighbor search
+- remove without rebuilding the whole subtree
 - data attached to the points
-- using own structs by implementing a 2 function interface
+- using own structs by implementing a simple 2 function interface

 Future features:
 - range search
 - balancing
-- removing

 ## Usage